 Construction painters do the following:

-- Choose and mix paints and stains to reach desired color and appearance
+Choose and mix paints and stains to reach desired colour and appearance

 Applying paint to interior walls makes surfaces attractive and vibrant.
 In addition, paints and other sealers protect exterior surfaces from erosion caused by exposure to the weather.